robocoptertron/RobertNeville_T1A2/README.md

 imports.

-Instead of making my contact details publicly available, I have included a fully functional contact form with client and server side validation, and noscript support.
+Instead of making my contact details publicly available, I have included a fully functional contact form with client and server side validation.
 Valid form data is incorporated in an email that is generated and sent by the server to an email address with a domain name that I own.

 A novel feature that can be discovered through interacting with the contact form